ceugster/filemaker.plugin/README.md

 Actually there are the following modules:

 ## QRBill
-This module is done with help by
+This module uses the https://github.com/manuelbl/SwissQRBill library.

 *QRBill* has one command 'generate':

 As parameter you have to use a json string with following structure: